 The islands are surprisingly accessible from the U.S.

-Located 850 miles off the coast of Portugal, the Azores are far, but getting there will be easier than ever this year thanks to a new seasonal airlift from Delta, which begins flying non-stop from the U.S. five times a week starting May 24.
+Located 850 miles off the coast of Portugal, the Azores are far, but getting there is easier than ever thanks to a new seasonal airlift from Delta, which flies non-stop from the U.S. five times a week.
 Landing in a European paradise less than five hours from the East Coast?
 (Psst—that’s shorter than the connection to L.A.)
 Sign.
 Us.
 Up.